 Everyone loves puppies – but taking care of them can be a lot more trouble than we expected!
 Puppies need their own feeding schedule, a lot of personal training, and vaccinations and health care that adult dogs don’t.
 How you approach your puppy has a huge impact on their behavior and health as an adult dog.
 They’re also at their most vulnerable in their first few months, and more susceptible to diseases such as Parvovirus and Leptospirosis.
 This puppy vaccinations, training and health guide is for both new and experienced puppy owners.
 Get your puppy started off on the right paw!

 Puppy food.
 You’ll want to do some research on this, but make sure it is food specifically for puppies (not adult dogs, they have different nutritional needs).
 Look for foods that contain high quality animal proteins.
+We do not recommend exotic diets, or grain-free diets due to recent health concerns from the FDA.

 Cleaning supplies.
 Unfortunately, every puppy has accidents.
 Make sure you have towels, deodorizing spray, and other cleaning products on hand.